robsonalves/devops-plugins/commands/gmud.md

 ---

-Generate complete content for all fields.
+Generate complete content for all fields using bullet points with hyphens for lists.
 Ask user for context if needed.